 Now is the time to speak out in support of foreign assistance and its vital programs.
-This small 1% of the U.S. budget saves lives.
+This small 1% of the U.S. budget saves lives and helps improve safety, health, and opportunities for children around the world.
 Let Congress know that you care and that people are paying attention.

 “For the United States, supporting international development is more than just an expression of our compassion.
 It is a vital investment in the free, prosperous, and peaceful international order that fundamentally serves our national interest.”

 Foreign assistance funds programs that provide clean water, make education accessible for children, help mothers and babies, distribute vaccines, fund humanitarian responses during disasters, and more.

 Here are just a few of the accomplishments of U.S. foreign assistance since 2012:

 - 41.1 million children have been vaccinated against deadly preventable diseases.

 - 14.9 million people have gained access to basic drinking water.

 - 28 million children have been reached with nutrition programs.